GoogleCloudPlatform/podcast/site/content/post/episode-55-managed-infrastructure-with-pawel-and-jerzy/index.md

 MARK: Fancy.

 FRANCESC: So, yeah, see you soon.
 But before that, we need to record an episode.
 So let's go with that.
 We're going to have a fun interview today.
 I think it's a very interesting interview.
-We're going to interview two members of the Managed Infrastructure team at Google Cloud Platform.
+We're going to interview two members of the Managed Infrastructure team at Google Cloud.

 And I'm going to try to say the names, even though I'm sure I'm going to fail at this.
 So we have Pawel and Jerzy-- Pawel Siarkiewicz and Jerzy Foryciarz.
 And I think that that is probably the best I can do.